Panel of Advisors

 former US secretary of agriculture; former member, US House of Representatives, Kansas; vice president, The Aspen Institute; senior fellow, The Bipartisan Policy Center

-Dan Glickman is vice president of The Aspen Institute and executive director of The Aspen Institute Congressional Program, which was established in 1983.
-Glickman also serves as a senior fellow at the Bipartisan Policy Center where he is cochair of its Democracy Project.
-He chairs the Foundation for Food and Agriculture Research, created in the 2014 Farm Bill to fund new and innovative research projects in the areas of food and agriculture.
-Prior to joining The Aspen Institute, Glickman served as US Secretary of Agriculture in the Clinton Administration.
-He also represented the 4th Congressional district of Kansas for 18 years in the US House of Representatives, where he was very involved in federal farm policy on the House Agriculture Committee.
-He also served on the House Judiciary Committee as chairman of the House Permanent Select Committee on Intelligence.
-In addition he is the former chairman of the Motion Picture Association of America, Inc. and former director of the Institute of Politics at Harvard University’s John F. Kennedy School of Government.
-Glickman has served as president of the Wichita, Kansas School Board; was a partner in the law firm of Sargent, Klenda, and Glickman; and worked as a trial attorney at the US Securities and Exchange Commission.
+Dan Glickman is vice president of the Aspen Institute and executive director of the Aspen Institute Congressional Program.
+Glickman serves as a senior fellow at the Bipartisan Policy Center, where he is cochair of its Democracy Project.
+He also serves as cochair of the US Global Leadership Coalition, and he is on the board of the World Food Program USA.
+He is a board member and founding chair of the Foundation for Food and Agriculture Research, created in the 2014 Farm Bill to fund new and innovative research projects in the areas of food and agriculture.
+Prior to joining the Aspen Institute, Glickman served as US Secretary of Agriculture in the Clinton administration.
+He also represented the 4th congressional district of Kansas for 18 years in the US House of Representatives, where he was very involved in federal farm policy on the House Agriculture Committee.
+He also served on the House Judiciary Committee as chairman of the House Permanente Select Committee on Intelligence.
+In addition, he is the former chairman of the Motion Picture Association of America, Inc. and former director of the Institute of Politics at Harvard University’s John F. Kennedy School of Government.
+Glickman has served as president of the Wichita, Kansas, school board; was a partner in the law firm of Sargent, Klenda, and Glickman; and worked as a trial attorney at the US Securities and Exchange Commission.
 He received his BA in history from the University of Michigan and his JD from the George Washington University.
-He is a member of the Kansas and District of Columbia Bars.
-The Advisory Group provides leadership, strategic oversight and guidance for all project activities.
+He is a member of the Kansas and District of Columbia bars.

 Former CEO, Bunge North America